Hospitals & Asylums

 intermittently, an attribute that some people find attractable.
 Immediate side effects include sedation, poor

-methods of managing anxiety so you can get off of them when you are not
+use alternative methods of managing anxiety so you can get off of them when you

-Inhibitors (SSRIs) are named for their action in the brain and initially
+Reuptake Inhibitors (SSRIs) are named for their action in the brain and

 They need to be taken every day and generally take some weeks to become